-The Freedom Flex currently offers a sign-up bonus of $200 or 20,000 Ultimate Rewards for $500 spend in the first three months.
-For a limited time, it also includes 5x on groceries, up to the first $12,000 in the first 12 months.
-Additional bonus categories on the card include 5% on travel through the Chase portal, 3% on dining at restaurants, 3% on drugstore purchases and 1% on everything else.
+The Freedom Flex currently offers a sign-up bonus of $200 or 20,000 Ultimate Rewards for $500 spend in the first three months as well as 5x on the first $6000 at gas stations in the first 12 months.
+Additional bonus categories on the card include 5% on travel through the Chase travel portal, 3% on dining inclusive of takeout and delivery, 3% on drugstore purchases and 1% on everything else.

 The Freedom Flex also offers rotating bonus categories each quarter that earn 5% on purchases up to $1,500.
-The current quarter, which begins July 1 and runs through September 30, includes grocery stores (excluding Walmart and Target) and select streaming services.
+The current quarter, which begins July 1 and runs through September 30, includes gas stations, car rentals, movie theaters, and select live entertainment.
+You must activate that no later than September14, 2022.
 Each quarter, you have the opportunity to earn $75 or 7,500 Ultimate Rewards.
-Since the current quarter includes groceries as the rotation category AND the 5x groceries as part of the sign up bonus, you can earn 9x Ultimate Rewards (worth 13.5% return with a CSR or 11.25% return with a CSP).

 The Freedom Flex also includes benefits that are similar to other Chase and Amex cards.
-The most notable benefits include three months of DoorDash's DashPass, 5% back on Lyft rides through March 2022, cell phone insurance and ShopRunner membership.
+The most notable benefits include three months of DoorDash's DashPass, 5% back on Lyft rides through March 2025, cell phone insurance, and ShopRunner membership.

 Earn Rate and Redemption Potential